Frank-Pechar/css-natours/README.md

 ## App Description

 This App Showcases Various CSS / SASS Features and Techniques such as: A SCSS: 7 – 1 Architecture Pattern for Folders and Files.
 BEM Naming convention.
 Old style Float Grid System (flexbox and Grid used in other projects).
-Responsive Layouts and Sizing for: Images, Fonts and Text Elements.
+Responsive Layouts and Sizing for: Images, Text and Styling Elements.
 A Wide Variety of Styling and Animated Effects.
 And a Background Video.

 ## App Functionality